ubilabs/geocomplete/README.md

 ```

 * `map` - Might be a selector, a jQuery object or a DOM element.
 Default is `false` which shows no map.
+* `marker` - Might be a selector, a jQuery object or a DOM element.
+Default is `false` which creates a new basic marker.
+* `initMarker` - Whether to set the position of the marker on map initialization.
+Default: `true`
 * `details` - The container that should be populated with data.
 Defaults to `false` which ignores the setting.
 * `location` - Location to initialize the map on.
 Might be an address `string` or an `array` with [latitude, longitude] or a `google.maps.LatLng`object.
 Default is `false` which shows a blank map.
 * `bounds` - Whether to snap geocode search to map bounds.
 Default: `true` if false search globally.
 Alternatively pass a custom LatLngBounds object